Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Conclusion

 \section{Conclusion}

-The quantization of a black hole's gravitational field can give us valuable insights into some of the enigmas surrounding those objects.
-In this initial investigation, we quantize a black hole model via the Wheeler-DeWitt equation in the mini super-space.
-We used the covariant integral quantization method, which we argued is more suitable for treating variables in different domains.
-Furthermore, it reproduces the canonical method for the usual case of coordinates in the real line.
+The quantization of a black hole's gravitational field can give us valuable insights into the enigmas surrounding those objects.
+In this initial investigation, we quantized a black hole model via the Wheeler-DeWitt equation in the mini super-space.
+We used the covariant integral quantization method, which we argued is more suitable for variables in different domains.
+Furthermore, it reproduces the canonical position and momentum operators for coordinates in $\mathbb{R}$.
 In particular, the quantization of strictly positive variables is given through the affine method, a covariant integral quantization that takes into consideration the affine symmetry of the system's phase space.

+Our approach was to quantize the Hamiltonian constraint of the classical GR theory to obtain a Wheeler-DeWitt equation.
+We established that the evolution of the quantized system is given by an intrinsic variable that imparts dynamics to the model.
+This entropic time plays the role of a Newtonian clock, a universal time parameter.
+With the Kantowski-Sachs metric, we found the connection between the entropic time $T$ and the cosmic time $t$ inside the black hole.
+As expected, the entropic time action is dominant for early cosmic time but tends to a constant as the cosmic time grows.
+In other words, the universe's evolution according to the entropic time is null in the classical limit, and the Hamiltonian constraint holds.

-The Wheeler-DeWitt equation is obtained from the quantization of the Hamiltonian constraint of the theory of general relativity.
-Its most intriguing implication is that the evolution of the quantized system is given by an internal mechanism, an intrinsic variable playing the role of time.
-In our case, a parameter associated with the coefficient $g_{00}$ of the metric gives the time evolution of the quantized model in a non-trivial way.
-Still, it is important that the dynamic can be recovered naturally---the quantization results in an effective Hamiltonian operator that governs the model.
-The solution of the Schrödinger-like Wheeler-DeWitt equation is a combination of Polynomials, Bessel functions, and the time exponential.
-Most notable, the energy spectrum of this system is discrete.
-The ground-state $|\Psi_{0} \rangle$ has negative energy, which suggests it could be a wormhole solution.
+After identifying the time parameter, we recover a Schr{\"o}dinger-like equation, obtaining an effective Hamiltonian operator that governs the model.
+The solution of the Schrödinger-like Wheeler-DeWitt equation is a combination of polynomials, Bessel functions, and the time exponential.
+The system's energy spectrum is discrete in the black hole's interior.
+With our choice of fiducial vectors, the ground-state $|\Psi_{0} \rangle$ has negative energy, which suggests it could be a wormhole solution.